Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/20220524.demo-2/README.md

 # Demo 2 - May, 24th 2022

+<span style="background-color: OrangeRed; color: white">**Note**: it is unfortunately not possible to replay this demo anymore due to a repo which was archived.</span>

 This test demonstrates user story **As a data intermediary I want to request the GIPOD LDES data set without fragmentation** (VSDSPUB-61).

 > **Note**: Currently, this LDES server E2E test is only available as a manual test, no automation yet.